Technische Hochschule Georg Agricola: Research Institute of Post-Mining

-The Research Institute of Post-Mining (FZN) was set up in 2015 with financial assistance from RAG-Stiftung and state/EU grants.
+The Research Institute of Post-Mining (Forschungszentrum Nachbergbau; FZN) was set up in 2015 with financial assistance from RAG-Stiftung and state/EU grants.
 As the only research institute of its kind anywhere in the world, it carries out research into the so-called perpetual obligations associated with coal mining (pit water management, the renovation of disused collieries), the conversion of former mining sites for commercial/recreational use and the development potential of former mining areas.
 This also includes the development of cutting-edge systems to monitor the consequences of mining using special deep-water probes and remote sensing data.
 The interdisciplinary team comprises experts from the fields of mining, geology, geotechnology, hydrogeology, electrical engineering/information technology and mine surveying.
 It is intended to make the combined knowledge from the areas of mining and post-mining available in a dedicated database.

 Students can enrol on the world's only Geo-Engineering and Post-Mining master's programme, which offers a combination of natural sciences and technology.
 The programme's curriculum covers not only rock mechanics and economic geology, but hydrology, surveying and legal issues too.
 The Head of the Research Institute is Professor Christian Melchers (last updated: 2019).
 The Institute also has a special professorship for “Geo-Monitoring in Mining and Post-Mining” endowed by the RAG-Stiftung.
 This post has been held by Professor Tobias Rudolph since May 2019.